oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### labelZoom (integer)
-Min. level for node labels shown on the map.
-Labels aren't shown in first zoom levels and every possible level labelZoom to maxZoom needs performance.
+Min. zoom level from which on the node labels are shown on the map.
+Note that every level in between `labelZoom` and `maxZoom` (defined in `mapLayers`) has a negative performance impact.

 {% sample lang='js' %}
 ```js